jclerc/bankin-scraper/README.md

 ## How it works?

 It was built on `node 9.3.0`, using `puppeteer 0.13.0` to manipulate `Headless Chrome 63`.
-More technically speaking, the script starts the browser without its interface, open some tabs to fetch multiple pages simultanously.
+More technically speaking, the script starts the browser without its interface, open some tabs to fetch multiple pages simultaneously.
 As soon as a tab fetched the data, it goes to the next url and so on, until there is no more transactions.
 Per default, it will use 16 tabs.